 Material Sound brings together a group of contemporary artists who each create an experience of sound within installations and apparatus constructed from everyday materials.

 Sound is often thought of as immaterial and while perpetually present – there is no such thing as true silence – it is frequently neglected.
 A visual experience will commonly be afforded primacy over an aural one.
 Recently the contemporary arts have turned to sound and in doing so have incorporated a greater spectrum of the senses.

 If we accept that sound is an encounter with a sound wave – one that has a physical effect on our body – then our attention can turn to the circumstances that produced that sound through the material that produced it.
 The artists in Material Sound lay this process bare for us.
 Their artworks invite us to observe and in some cases, participate in, the mechanics of sound production and appreciate the physicality of sound.
 Employing handmade instruments and electronics, recycled electronic components, outmoded or fake technologies, imagined sounds and silence, the works form a series of dynamic installations that challenge the way we think about materiality in a cumulative sound experience.

-Curated by Dr Caleb Kelly and developed by the Murray Art Museum Albury (MAMA), Material Sound features newly commissioned work by artists Vicky Browne, Pia van Gelder, Caitlin Franzmann, Peter Blamey, Vincent & Vaughan O’Connor and Ross Manning, whose work and practice investigates sound and materials within art and performance.
+Curated by Dr Caleb Kelly and developed by the Murray Art Museum Albury (MAMA), Material Sound features newly commissioned work by artists Vicky Browne, Pia van Gelder, Caitlin Franzmann, Peter Blamey, Vincent and Vaughan Wozniak-O’Connor and Ross Manning, whose work and practice investigates sound and materials within art and performance.